rashmiwomensclinic/rashmiwomensclinic.github.io/_posts/2025-03-20-postnatal-services.md

 ---
-title: 'Postnatal Services — Caring for You After Delivery'
+title: '👶 Postnatal Services — Caring for You After Delivery'
 date: 2025-03-20
 permalink: /posts/2025/11/postnatal-services/
 tags:
   - postnatal
   - mother
   - child
+  - lactation
 ---
 The journey doesn’t end with childbirth — it simply enters a new and beautiful phase. **Postnatal care** focuses on the health and well-being of both mother and baby in the weeks following delivery.